The UK Government first introduced the Health Start statutory scheme back in 2006 to help provide a nutritional safety net for the most needy.

 If you qualify, you get free coupons every week to spend on essential food products and vitamin packs.

 The free food list includes infant formula milk tokens for babies, tinned fruit, pulses, and fresh vegetables.

 Note: Some claimants can exchange coupons for free vitamins at local shops.
 You might also get a discounted price at the pharmacy.

 Most families who are claiming social security benefits or tax credits will be eligible for Healthy Start tokens.
 Also, anyone under the age of eighteen (18) and pregnant will qualify for free baby milk vouchers.

-Are you pregnant or do you have a child under 4 years old?
-The NHS Healthy Start scheme helps you buy the basic foods you need.
-You will get one or more vouchers every week while you qualify.
+Are you pregnant or do you have one or more children under the age of four (4)?
+If so, you will get one or more vouchers for each week that you qualify.

-To qualify you must also be getting any of the following benefit entitlements:
+Also, to qualify you must already be getting any of the following benefit entitlements:

 Working Tax Credit Run-on

 The Working Tax Credit run-on is a further payment for four (4) weeks.
 It begins immediately after you stop qualifying for the full credit.